 - If you want all messages to be marked as read find and change this line var shouldAlwaysMarkAsRead = false to var shouldAlwaysMarkAsRead = true.

-- If you only want messages being replied by the script to be marked as read, find and change this line var shouldMarkAsReadAfterReply = false to var shouldMarkAsReadAfterReply = true.
+- If you only want messages replied by the script to be marked as read, find and change this line var shouldMarkAsReadAfterReply = false to var shouldMarkAsReadAfterReply = true.

 29. Click Save.